sean-smith/swsmith.cc/github/content/posts/slurm-login-aws-parallelcluster.md

 2. Now edit the Security Group to allow mounting NFS

-3. SSH into this instance and Mount NFS
+3. SSH into this instance and Mount NFS from the HeadNode (where `172.31.19.195` is the HeadNode ip).

 ```bash
 mkdir -p /opt/slurm